Action over words: how your organisation can embrace Black History Month

 Personally, for me it is about being active throughout the year, not just during Black History Month.

 During Black History Month, consider setting up a platform where Black voices within your organisation can be shared, such as an official network, a series of blog posts or featured podcasts.
-Doing so can not only increase awareness of an organisation’s diversity, but help engender an environment where employees are encouraged to celebrate their identity, and ultimately feel valued.
+Doing so not only increases awareness of an organisation’s diversity, but helps engender an environment where employees are encouraged to celebrate their identity, and ultimately feel valued.

 Additionally, organisations may wish to invite guest speakers – from activists to authors – who can offer meaningful insights into Black history and culture and showcase the success of Black people in wider society.

 Organisations of all sizes have a responsibility to ensure their working environment is one built on respect, and is an inclusive space where employees feel appreciated, supported and connected.
 Rather than it being the sole responsibility of those who have experienced exclusion or prejudice, a wider level of accountability and collaboration should be embedded across an entire organisation.

 Black History Month should be seen as more than just a monthly prompt, but instead a reminder that DE&I values are a constant standard to uphold.
 With this mindset, Black culture and history can become a closer part of an organisation’s fabric.

 What will you stop, start, or continue as a result of this year’s Black History Month?

 Action over words: what’s next for your organisation?